freiheits-stack/slot_project/README.md

 - status -> display actual settings
 - quit   -> end game

+To check if the Live TrueRNG hardware mode is working properly, you can run "python -m tests.test_random"

+To generate offline quantum bit sequences from live TrueRNG hardware type "python -m scripts.generate_true_sequences.py"
+It will save the output under data/truerng_sequences.txt You can adjust the amount of needed bit sequences and bits per sequence with the following parameters:
+N_SEQUENCES, SPINS_TARGET, DRAWS_PER_SPIN, SAFETY

 For reproducible experiment runs (CSV output for statistical analysis): type "python -m tests.experiment_runner"
 It will run a fixed number of runs and spins from data/truerng_sequences.txt and Pseudo Random Souce and for gamble mode always and never for comparison